john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 <dl>
 <dd>

 Suppose you had an object with certain properties.
 Additionally, you have a method that is defined on its prototype (see previous question if you are not sure).
-Remember that we do this to keep object lighter in the event that tyhere are multiple instances of the Car object.
+Remember that we do this to keep object lighter in the event that there are multiple instances of the Car object.
 Anyway, it would look something like this:
 ```JavaScript
   function Car(make) {                            // "Car "constructor object.
     this.make = make;